 Bordeaux, France

-The uber talented, useful human Hannah Henderson provides the the details of the next city on our list.
-Hannah, a Kiwi transplant, resides in southern France with her husband and her dog Moose.
-She has a penchant for road trips, like me, and southern barbeque, also like me, Hannah always has some of the best travel tips anywhere.
-Here’s Hannah’s choice or the perfect European city for female travelers
+The uber-talented, useful human Hannah Henderson provides the helpful details of the next city on our list.
+Hannah, a Kiwi transplant, resides in southern France with her husband.
+Like me, she has a penchant for road trips and southern barbeque.
+Keep reading for Hannah’s choice for the perfect European city for female travelers.

 Bordeaux is the 5th largest city in France, and capital of the Nouvelle-Aquitaine region.
 It is mostly known for its wine and gastronomy, which makes it a popular tourist destination.
 Visiting Bordeaux as a solo female traveler is made easy by the relatively compact city center.